RobotArena $\infty$: Scalable Robot Benchmarking via Real-to-Sim Translation: Benchmarking Robot Policies in

 \end{enumerate}

-\paragraph{Candidate Policies to Evaluate} We benchmark the following open-source generalist robot policies.
-All policies operate with a fixed egocentric camera and do not make use of wrist-mounted cameras: \begin{enumerate} \item \octo{} \cite{Octo} is a transformer-based manipulation policy pre-trained on 800k demonstrations from the OXE dataset~\cite{2023arXiv231008864O}.
+\paragraph{Candidate Policies to Evaluate} We benchmark the following open-source robot policies.
+All policies operate with a fixed egocentric camera and do not make use of wrist-mounted cameras\footnote{For $X$-$VLA$ and $\pi_0$ evaluation, we used the single view fine-tuned policy.}: \begin{enumerate} \item \octo{} \cite{Octo} is a transformer-based manipulation policy pre-trained on 800k demonstrations from the OXE dataset~\cite{o2024open}.
 For our experiments, we evaluate the 93M-parameter Octo-Base model.

 \item \robovlm{} \cite{RoboVLM} extends vision-language models (VLMs) into vision-language-action (VLA) policies by adding a continuous action prediction head.
 We evaluate the variant built on the KosMos backbone~\cite{2023arXiv230614824P}.